 The North Salt Dock Concept Design reimagines the site as a vibrant, accessible public space that honors its industrial past while integrating modern amenities and natural beauty.
-Key features include the preservation of the existing boat launch, with designated parking for boats, trailers, and trailhead users.
+Through future study, the Town may determine if boat launch is to remain.
+Key features could include the preservation of the existing boat launch and the maintaining of the deepwater port, with designated parking for boats, trailers, and trailhead users.
 A waterfront walkway will connect the parking area, providing easy access for visitors.
 A new, organized trailhead entry plaza will link the two sections of the Northshore Rugged Trail and create a formal connection between the Northshore Rugged Trail and the Fitness Trail.
 A large open lawn will accommodate festivals like Rib Fest and other community events.
-The historic salt dock will be symbolized through berms and tree plantings that evoke the original salt piles.
+The historic salt dock will be symbolized through berms and tree plantings that evoke the salt piles.
 The site will also feature space for art installations and interpretive signage to educate visitors on the site's natural and industrial history.
 The existing weight scale structure could be repurposed as a cultural attraction, similar to the Gasoline Grill in Copenhagen.
+Additional amenities may include a swimming platform and a dedicated fishing platform, enhancing recreational access to the water.
 This design aims to create a dynamic and sustainable waterfront destination, connecting people to both nature and the site's rich history.